SchweizerischeBundesbahnen/ch.sbb.polarion.extension.open-source-polarion-java-repo-template/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=SchweizerischeBundesbahnen_open-source-polarion-java-repo-template&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=SchweizerischeBundesbahnen_open-source-polarion-java-repo-template)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=SchweizerischeBundesbahnen_open-source-polarion-java-repo-template&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=SchweizerischeBundesbahnen_open-source-polarion-java-repo-template)

-# Polarion ALM extension to <...>
+# Polarion ALM extension to test the git repository template

-This Polarion extension provides possibility to <...>
+This Polarion extension is just an empty as the template repository.
+It is used to test the template repository.
 ## Build

 This extension can be produced using maven: